alexluong/gatsby-theme-comments/README.md

 > `string` | *required*

-A unique identifier used to identify each post
+A unique identifier used to identify each post.
+It cannot contain special characters such as "/".

 #### CommentCount